top of page

 Myth 1: Solar Energy is Too Expensive

-One of the most prevalent myths about solar energy is that it comes with a hefty price tag that makes it unaffordable for the average person.
-While it's true that the initial installation cost can be significant, it's essential to consider long-term savings.
+One of the most prevalent myths about solar energy is that it is too pricey for the average person.
+While the initial installation cost can be significant, it's essential to consider long-term savings.

-The cost of solar panels has decreased dramatically over the years.
+The cost of solar panels has dramatically decreased over the years.
 According to the National Renewable Energy Laboratory, the average cost of solar has dropped by over 70% since 2009.
-Furthermore, many states and local governments offer incentives, rebates, and tax credits that can alleviate the financial burden.
+Additionally, many states and local governments offer incentives, rebates, and tax credits that can ease the financial burden.

 High angle view of solar panels on a rooftop